 I'm currently working on the question of knowing whether a given type T has a unique inhabitant -- modulo a given notion of program equivalence.
 I wrote two blog posts (part 1, and part 2) on the idea.
 I gave a talk in may 2013 at the PLUME seminar in Lyon, whose slides are available.
 I discussed some examples applications at the Dependently Typed Programming (DTP'13) Workshop (abstract, slides)

 In early 2015 I proposed an algorithm to decide unique inhabitation in the simply-lambda calculus with sums, modulo beta-eta-equivalence.
-A draft and a prototype implementation are available there.
+This work is described in a paper and a prototype implementation is available there.

 My thesis, defended in March 2016, expands on this.
 See the specific phd page or the manuscript.
 Abstract: